Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Step-2: Equivalence Between Different Formulations

-\begin{theorem} Let \assref{ass1} hold.
-The optimal control set $R^{\rm opt}(\lambda)$ is nonempty. \end{theorem} \begin{remark} We note that the finite intensity of the Poisson random measure plays a crucial role to facilitate the pathwise formulation, as it ensures a well-defined pathwise construction of the stochastic integral with respect to the Poisson random measure.
+\begin{remark} We note that the finite intensity of the Poisson random measure plays an important role to facilitate the pathwise formulation, as it ensures a well-defined pathwise construction of the stochastic integral with respect to the Poisson random measure.
 Moreover, the domain of the point function $p^{\omega^1}$ is finite, $\ie$, the set of jumping times $D_{p^{\omega^1}} = \{t_1^{\omega^1}, \ldots, t_k^{\omega^1}\}$ over the finite horizon contains only finitely many points.
-This differs substantially from the Brownian common noise, for which no analogous pathwise formulation is available and our pathwise formulation approach is not applicable
+This differs substantially from the Brownian common noise, for which no analogous pathwise formulation is available and our pathwise formulation approach is not applicable.

-On the other hand, it is also important to highlight that our pathwise approach is not limited to Poissonian common noise only but can be adopted to handle other types of common noise.
-Essentially, if the common noise can be constructed pathwisely (for instance, if the common noise has finite variation), the pathwise formulation introduced in Subsection~\ref{pathwise_formulation} remains well-defined.
-Moreover, if a pathwise compactification can be performed to derive an optimal pathwise control as in \propref{existence_pathwise}, and a corresponding equivalence result between two formulations similar to \thmref{thm:equivalence} can be established, we can also obtain the existence of an optimal control for the original MFC in the presence of other types of common noise. \end{remark}